|

 Shaolin style Rou

-Gong - One
+Gong - One About

-1 Hour, See Main VCD page for prices, Chinese/English
+1 Hour, VCD pricing, Chinese/English

 This is the Tai Chi of Shaolin.
 Rou Quan (soft fist) sounds similar